Gestalt psychology: Figure-ground organization

+Figure-ground organization is a form of perceptual organization, which interprets perceptual elements in terms of their shapes and relative locations in the layout of surfaces in the 3-D world.
+Figure-ground organization structures the perceptual field into a figure (standing out at the front of the perceptual field) and a background (receding behind the figure).
+Pioneering work on figure-ground organization was carried out by the Danish psychologist Edgar Rubin.
+The Gestalt psychologists demonstrated that people tend to perceive as figures those parts of our perceptual fields that are convex, symmetric, small, and enclosed.

 Problem solving and insight

 Gestalt psychology contributed to the scientific study of problem solving.
 In fact, the early experimental work of the Gestaltists in Germany marks the beginning of the scientific study of problem solving.
-Later this experimental work continued through the 1960s and early 1970s with research conducted on relatively simple (but novel for participants) laboratory tasks of problem solving.
+Later this experimental work continued through the 1960s and early 1970s with research conducted on relatively simple laboratory tasks of problem solving.

-Given Gestalt psychology's focus on the whole, it was natural for Gestalt psychologists to study problem-solving from the perspective of insight, seeking to understand the process by which organisms sometimes suddenly transition from having no idea how to solve a problem to instantly understanding the whole problem and its solution.
-In a famous set of experiments, Köhler gave chimpanzees some boxes and placed food high off the ground; after some time, the chimpanzees appeared to suddenly realize that they could stack the boxes on top of each other to reach the food.

 Max Wertheimer distinguished two kinds of thinking: productive thinking and reproductive thinking.
 Productive thinking is solving a problem based on insight—a quick, creative, unplanned response to situations and environmental interaction.
 Reproductive thinking is solving a problem deliberately based on previous experience and knowledge.
 Reproductive thinking proceeds algorithmically—a problem solver reproduces a series of steps from memory, knowing that they will lead to a solution—or by trial and error.

 Karl Duncker, another Gestalt psychologist who studied problem solving, coined the term functional fixedness for describing the difficulties in both visual perception and problem solving that arise from the fact that one element of a whole situation already has a (fixed) function that has to be changed in order to perceive something or find the solution to a problem.

-Abraham Luchins also studied problem solving from the perspective of Gestalt psychology.
-He is well known for his research on the role of mental set (Einstellung effect), which he demonstrated using a series of problems having to do with refilling water jars.

-Another Gestalt psychologist, Perkins, believes insight deals with three processes: